PojavLauncherTeam/PojavLauncher_iOS/README.md

 The [PojavLauncher Website](https://pojavlauncherteam.github.io) has extensive documentation on how to install, set up, and play!
 For those who wish to install quickly, here's the basics (on iOS 12 or later):

 ### Procursus-bootstraps
 *Note: This is currently unavailable.
-Will be fixed soon!*
+Will be fixed soon!
+For the meantime, you can follow the same way as [below](#bingnerelucubratus-bootstraps)*.
 If you have Chimera, Taurine, Odyssey, or another jailbreak that comes with **libhooker**, this one's for you.

 1. Search for `pojavlauncher` with your favorite package manager.